Uniform transfer of toddlers to elementary school

 Further strengthen

-Twice a year all parties involved meet to evaluate and discuss how we can strengthen the through-line for growing children in the municipality of Aalten.
-"In this way we ensure together that every child in our municipality can grow with confidence and pleasure and develop optimally," concludes a satisfied Nathalie.
+Twice a year, all parties involved meet to evaluate and discuss how we can strengthen the continuity for growing children in the municipality of Aalten.
+"In this way, we work together to ensure that every child in our municipality can grow with confidence and enjoyment and develop to their full potential," concludes a satisfied Nathalie.